List of maglev train proposals: United States

 Atlanta – Chattanooga: The proposed maglev route would run from Hartsfield-Jackson Atlanta International Airport, run through Atlanta, continue to the northern suburbs of Atlanta, and possibly even extend to Chattanooga, Tennessee.
 Official proposals also exist to extend the route to Nashville.
 If built, the maglev line would rival Atlanta's current subway system, the Metropolitan Atlanta Rapid Transit Authority (MARTA), the rail system of which includes a major branch running from downtown Atlanta to Hartsfield-Jackson airport.

+Pittsburgh – Greensburg: The Pennsylvania High-Speed Maglev Project corridor extends from the Pittsburgh International Airport to Greensburg, with intermediate stops in Downtown Pittsburgh and Monroeville.
+This initial project was claimed to serve approximately 2.4 million people in the Pittsburgh metropolitan area.
+The Baltimore proposal competed with the Pittsburgh proposal for a US$90 million federal grant.